Derek Winnert

 ‘Harness my zebras – gift of the Nubian King!
 This Carpenter shall learn that he cannot hold a man from Mary Magdalene!’

-Logan plays Mary Magdalene, living in outrageous ostentation, with Judas as her lover.
 After grabbing our attention, DeMille finally gets to the main narrative of the events that lead to Jesus’s Crucifixion, Resurrection and Ascension.
-H B Warner gives a sincere and thoughtful performance as Christ, with Dorothy Cumming as Mary, Ernest Torrence as Peter and Joseph Schildkraut as Judas.
+H B Warner gives a sincere and thoughtful performance as Christ, with Dorothy Cumming as Mary the mother of Jesus, Ernest Torrence as Peter, Rudolph Schildkraut as Caiaphas and his son Joseph Schildkraut as Judas.

 No need to heed John Steinbeck’s sour warning: ‘Saw the film – loved the book’.